-The Company maintains access to certain credit facilities to facilitate the securities settlement process for both client and proprietary transactions.
-Available credit facilities with Schedule I Canadian chartered banks were \$389.6 million at December 31, 2022, compared to \$427.7 million at December 31, 2021.
-The facilities consist of call loans, letters of credit, daylight overdraft, and demand and foreign exchange facilities.
-Interest on these facilities is based on floating rate benchmarks.
-The Company had no amounts outstanding under any of these facilities as at December 31, 2022 and 2021.
+Company closed these credit facilities.
+Available credit facilities with Schedule I Canadian chartered banks were nil at December 31, 2023, compared to \$389.6 million at December 31, 2022.
+The Company had no amounts outstanding under any of these facilities as at December 31, 2023 and 2022.

-Note 20 - Debt and Capital Management
+Note 21 - Debt and Capital Management

-The following table presents a breakdown of the Company's debt obligations as at December 31, 2022 and 2021.
+The following table presents a breakdown of the Company's debt obligations as at December 31.

-2022 2021
+2023 2022

 Revolving credit facility 80,500 80,500

 Preferred shares 30,422 30,422

 110,922 110,922

-a.
 Revolving Credit Facility

-On September 10, 2021, the Company secured a \$200 million syndicated revolving credit facility (Facility) with a syndicate of lenders.
+The Company has a \$200 million syndicated revolving credit facility (Facility) with a syndicate of lenders.
 The initial authorized principal of the Facility is \$125 million.
 The Facility also includes an accordion provision that will enable the Company to request increases in the total commitment, on the same terms, by an aggregate amount of up to \$75 million, subject to certain conditions and the lenders' approval.

 The Facility bears interest at a spread over prescribed benchmark rates, with the spread depending on the Company's leverage at the time that it draws on the Facility.

-The Facility has an initial two-year term with an option for additional one-year terms, at the Company's request and subject to the lenders' approval.
+On May 4, 2023, the Company amended the credit facility to extend the maturity date to May 4, 2025.

-The Facility contains clauses whereby the Company is required to meet certain financial covenants.
-As at December 31, 2022 the Company met three covenants but did not meet the fourth, its fixed charge coverage ratio.
-Due to the breach of this covenant clause, the syndicate is contractually entitled to request immediate repayment of the drawn amount of \$80.5 million.
-However, the syndicate has agreed, subsequent to year end, to waive the fixed charge coverage ratio covenant until March 30, 2023 and, as such, the loan is not immediately repayable.
-In advance of March 30, 2023 the Company will work with the syndicate to revise the covenant or extend the waiver period.
+The facility contains clauses whereby the Company is required to meet certain financial covenants.
+As at December 31, 2023, the Company was compliant with the covenants associated with the facility.

+As at December 31, 2022, the Company had met three covenants but did not meet the fourth, its fixed charge coverage ratio.
+The loan syndicate agreed, subsequent to December 31, 2022, to waive the fixed charge coverage ratio covenant until

-b.
+March 30, 2023.
+On March 15, 2023, the Company amended the credit agreement with the syndicate to exclude certain capital expenditures in connection with the Company's new head office for the purpose of calculating its fixed charge coverage ratio.

 Preferred Shares

-Certain redeemable preferred shares issued by Richardson Wealth are classified as financial liabilities because they bear nondiscretionary dividends and are redeemable at the option of the holder, for cash, at any time following October 20, 2023.
+Certain redeemable preferred shares issued by Richardson Wealth are classified as financial liabilities because they bear non-discretionary dividends and are redeemable at the option of the holder, for cash, at any time following October 20, 2023.
 The Company has the right to acquire the preferred shares from the holder for cash at any time.
 The preferred shares are entitled to receive preferential cash dividends that accrue at an annual rate of prime plus 4%.
 These shares do not carry the right to vote.